vhscom/after-dark/README.md

 See [Unsplash Source](https://source.unsplash.com/) for image configuration options.

 **Note:** While it would be possible, After Dark does not currently support relative links to images.
 If you would like to see this feature, please [open a new issue](https://codeberg.org/vhs/after-dark/issues/new).

+## Twitter Cards

+Optimize tweets with Twitter Cards.
+After Dark leverages the Hugo [internal template](https://gohugo.io/templates/internal/#the-internal-templates) for Twitter to provide large preview images in addition to associating shares with the site creator.

+See the Hugo documentation for usage guidelines.

 ### Search Optimization